 - A transfer form is to be completed by both parties and sent to the club committee with a transfer fee.

 - Notice of the transfer is then put to the membership, and if there are no objections within 14 days, the transfer is accepted, and the transferee becomes the new member.

-There are currently memberships available for sale - for further information please contact Flemming (Treasurer) 0439 064 363.
+To enquire regarding possible memberships available for sale, please contact Flemming (Treasurer) 0439 064 363.

-For further information generally about Aardvark Alpine Club membership, please contact:
+For further information generally about Aardvark Alpine Club membership: